 III.
 Provisions concerning sizing

-Almonds kernels shall be either sized or screened.
-Sizing or screening is compulsory for Extra Class and Class I, and optional for Class II.
+Sizing or screening is compulsory[mandatory] for Extra Class and Class I, and optional for Class II.

 Sizing and screening are determined by the maximum diameter of the equatorial section of the almond kernel, by means of round-holed or elongated-holed screens.
-In addition to this system, other optional sizing and screening systems can be used, such as those based in the number of almond kernels per 100 g or per ounce (28,3495 g).
+Other sizing and screening systems may be used, such as those based in the number of almond kernels per 100 g or per ounce (28,3495 g).

 Sizing is expressed by an interval defined by a minimum and maximum size in millimetres, which must not exceed 2 mm of difference.
 When a range in count is specified, the almond kernels shall be fairly uniform in size, and the average count shall be within the range specified.